 Step two: Using tweezers to get it out of the soft skin.

-This is something you should be very safe with, but the best way of getting glass out of your foot, is to presoak it with Epsom salts and water, and then use some tweezers to pull it out.
-This is something you have to be very careful.
+This is something you should be very safe with, but the best way of getting glass out of your foot is to presoak it with Epsom salts and water, and then use some tweezers to pull it out.
+This is something you have to be very careful about.

 As the glasses embedded in your foot, some of the time.